rwgk/numba/docs/source/reference/pysupported.rst

 The :func:`hash` built-in is supported and produces hash values for all supported hashable types with the following Python version specific behavior:

-Under Python 3, hash values computed by Numba will exactly match those computed in CPython under the condition that the :attr:`sys.hash_info.algorithm` is ``siphash24`` (default).
+Hash values computed by Numba will exactly match those computed in CPython under the condition that the :attr:`sys.hash_info.algorithm` is ``siphash24`` (default).